Y0Coss/docs-fork/pages/network/additional_ip/primary_additional_ip_concepts/guide.en-gb.md

 ## IP Addresses in OVHcloud: Primary, Additional

 OVHcloud offers various types of IP addresses, each designed for specific use cases and offering different levels of flexibility and functionality.
 Understanding the distinctions between Primary IP and Additional IP is crucial for effective network management and service deployment.

+In the Public Cloud universe, we also offer Floating IP addresses that are cloud-native, with a pay-as-you-go billing model.
+You can find more information about the differences between Floating IP and Additional IP in [this guide](/pages/public_cloud/public_cloud_network_services/concepts-02-additional-ip-vs-floating-ip).

 ## Primary IP Addresses